wefindx/fxy/README.rst

 Introduction
 ------------

 The people who come from tools like Maple, Matlab, Mathematica, and R, may find that Python requires a lot of mathematical imports just to start doing basic stuff.
 So, I tried to simplify it -- simply ``pip install fxy``, and you've got a command ``fx``, that starts Python with ``mpmath`` stuff pre-imported: so, you can start using Python like a calculator right away.
-If you need more, like symbolics, or statistics, or machine learning, -- these things are import-able with extra parameter, e.g., ``fx -m`` for |isympy|_ (shorter than typing `isympy`), or just by running import import shortcuts described below:
+If you need more, like symbolics, or statistics, or machine learning, -- these things are import-able with extra parameter, e.g., ``fx -im`` for |isympy|_ (shorter than typing `isympy`), or just by running import import shortcuts described below:

 Installation